Tools and Resources

 Outside, they seek out dark, quiet spots, such as under rocks or in tree stumps.

-Very rarely, a bite from a black widow or brown recluse spider may be deadly, particularly in children and in older people with serious health problems.
+Very rarely, a bite from a black widow or brown recluse spider may be deadly, particularly in children.

 What you can do